linda-seiter/cmsc315_project3/Project3.md

    - A UML class diagram that includes all classes.
    - A test plan that includes test cases that you have created indicating what aspects of the program each one is testing.
-     - Conduct unit tests for each method within the `NLPUtility` class.
-You may want to develop separate test classes (include "Test" in the class name, and/or place in a separate package) to individually call each method in isolation.
-Include screenshots that capture the result of your unit tests.
-Ensure your test cases sufficiently demonstrate each method returns a sorted result when sorting is required.
    - A short paragraph on lessons learned from the project.